Efficient Encoder-Free Fourier-based 3D Large Multimodal Model: Introduction

 \section{Introduction}

-A typical practice in Large Multimodal Models (LMMs) involves using pre-trained vision encoders (\eg, CLIP~\cite{qwen25} or Sparse 3D U-Net~\cite{deng20253d}) to extract high-level visual semantics, which are then translated into the language model's embedding space~\cite{li2024llava, mei2025perla}.
+A typical practice in 3D Large Multimodal Models (LMMs) involves using pre-trained vision encoders (\eg, CLIP~\cite{clip} or Sparse 3D U-Net~\cite{deng20253d}) to extract high-level visual semantics, which are then mapped into the language model's embedding space~\cite{li2024llava, mei2025perla}.
 These encoders are effective, but impose substantial computational overhead and limit input flexibility.
 To improve scalability and efficiency, recent works on 2D LMMs have explored vision encoder-free architectures, such as EVE/EVEv2~\cite{diao2024unveiling, diao2025EVEv2} and Mono-InternVL~\cite{luo2025mono}.
 Although constructing these models is challenging due to the lack of large-scale vision pre-training, specialized modules, such as visual experts~\cite{luo2025mono} or modality-aware components~\cite{diao2025EVEv2}, have enabled encoder-free designs to approach the performance of encoder-based counterparts.
-Moreover, despite this progress in the 2D domain, encoder-free 3D LLMs remain largely unexplored.
-A direct transfer is unviable because, unlike the regular grid of pixels, point clouds are an unordered set of points, requiring specialized permutation-invariant operators~\cite{qi2017pointnet++} or serialization techniques~\cite{wu2024point}.
-Following the recent trend toward encoder-free multimodal learning, this raises a critical question: \textit{how can we design encoder-free 3D LMMs that operate directly on point clouds while remaining both effective and efficient?} Designing such encoder-free models demands addressing unique 3D challenges.
+In the 3D domain, however, encoder-free scene LMMs remain largely unexplored.
+Using multi-view 2D workarounds is insufficient, as sacrificing the illumination invariance of 3D sensors degrades performance in low-light environments~\cite{zhu2024llava3d}.
+Moreover, directly transferring 2D encoder-free architectures to native 3D data is non-trivial.
+Unlike regular pixel grids, point clouds are unordered and irregular, requiring specialized permutation-invariant operators~\cite{qi2017pointnet++,li2025cross,mei2024unsupervised} or serialization techniques~\cite{wu2024point,mei2024vocabulary}.
+This gap raises a critical question: \textit{how can we design encoder-free 3D LMMs that operate directly on point clouds while remaining both effective and efficient?} Designing such models demands addressing unique 3D challenges.
 Since vision encoder-free architectures lack traditional pre-training, they must incorporate explicit inductive bias to robustly tokenize the inherent unordered nature of point clouds.
 This specialized tokenizer must have minimal learnable parameters for efficiency.
-Furthermore, given the arbitrary length and massive scale of point clouds, the overall LMMs architecture must be computationally and memory efficient.
+Furthermore, given the arbitrary length and massive scale of point clouds, the overall LMM architecture must be computationally and memory efficient.